bruinsdev/cliphpy/README.md

 cliphpy
 =======

-Cliphy is a CLI PHP Framework.
+Cliphpy is a CLI PHP Framework.

 Install
 -------